 tsx

-const userSchema = z.object({ name: z.string(), age: z.number().optional(), }); // TypeScript knows the exact shape of the object type User = z.infer<typeof userSchema>; // Equivalent to: { name: string, age?: number }
+const userSchema = z.object({ name: z.string(), age: z.number().optional(),});// TypeScript knows the exact shape of the objecttype User = z.infer<typeof userSchema>;// Equivalent to: { name: string, age?: number }

 note